msbatal/PHP-MVC-Framework/README.md

 ### Installation

-1. First, download all files and directories (except Examples directory).
+1. Download all files and directories (except Examples directory).
-2. Open System/Config.php and edit your database, cache, and system settings.
+2. Open `System/Config.php` and edit your database, cache, and system settings.
-3. Create Controllers, views and models.
+3. Create your controllers, views and models.

 See below for more details.